open-atmos/PySDM/paper/paper.md

 # Summary

-The key goal of the reported endeavour was to equip the cloud modelling community with a solution enabling rapid development and paper-review-level reproducibility of simulations (i.e., technically feasible without contacting the authors and possible to be set up within minutes) while being free from the two-language barrier commonly separating prototype and high-performance research code.
+The key goal of the reported endeavour was to equip the cloud modelling community with a solution enabling rapid development and independent reproducibility of simulations while being free from the two-language barrier commonly separating prototype and high-performance research code.
 The key advantages of PySDM stem from the characteristics of the employed Python language which enables high performance computational